itsMarydan/UX-UI-FINAL-PROJECT/interviews/interview_roadmap.md

 * On average, how much time do you spend using the Murphy Online website during a typical session?
 * Have you noticed any changes in your usage of the Murphy Online website over time, and if so, what factors have contributed to those changes?

+Ansley Bodine:
+What are the primary features or tools that you use most frequently on the Murphy Online website, and why?

+Have you encountered any challenges when using the Murphy Online website, such as error messages, slow loading times, or difficulty finding information?
+If so, can you describe those experiences?

+Are there any areas of the Murphy Online website that you find particularly user-friendly, and if so, why?

 ### Feelings and Impression (How is it to use, learn, find)
 Alfi Goyal: